jasmineked/to-do-list-client/README.md

     My BIG idea was to create an app that recorded & tracked tasks shared by a small group of people.
 I decided to start with a task list designed for one user in hopes to continue adding features & actions that will become the bigger idea of a task list network.

     __problem-solving strategy__
-     While creating V1, every time I ran into a bug or something wasn't working correctly, my first instinct would be to find the error.
-Checked my server,  SourceMap, 'd (& used the SourceMap to figure out where to ask for data in my console), run GRUNT MAKE-STANDARD & read my classmates' issues.
+     While creating V1, every time I ran into a bug or something wasn't working correctly, I would check my server,  SourceMap, 'd (& used the SourceMap to figure out where to log data in the console during troubleshooting), run GRUNT MAKE-STANDARD & read my classmates' issues.

 *** Unsolved problems, updates to expect: ***
 - Find tasks by text and/or date.
 - Display & refresh the list every time a new task is created.
 - Reformat the date element and add an optional field for time.
 - Make the search (SHOW), update (PATCH) & delete (DESTROY) actions more user friendly (eg., implement a checkbox so users can select the task(s).
-- Index all user's task by default or possibly store them in lists that displays upon log-in
+- Index all user's task by default & categorize them by lists that displays upon log-in Unfortunately, I was not able to figure out how to implement my LIST model without making a mess.

 *** Technologies used: ***
 JavaScript